ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/object-storage.md

 - [CSV](../../../interfaces/formats.md/#csv)
 - [Parquet](../../../interfaces/formats.md/#parquet)

-## Exactly-once semantics
+## Exactly-Once Semantics

 Various types of failures can occur when ingesting large dataset, which can result in a partial inserts or duplicate data.
 Object Storage ClickPipes are resilient to insert failures and provides exactly-once semantics.
 This is accomplished by using temporary "staging" tables.
 Data is first inserted into the staging tables.
 If something goes wrong with this insert, the staging table can be truncated and the insert can be retried from a clean state.
 Only when an insert is completed and successful, the partitions in the staging table are moved to target table.
 To read more about this strategy, check-out [this blog post](https://clickhouse.com/blog/supercharge-your-clickhouse-data-loads-part3).

-### View support
+### View Support
 Materialized views on the target table are also supported.
 ClickPipes will create staging tables not only for the target table, but also any dependent materialized view.

-We do not create staging tables for non-materialized vziews.
+We do not create staging tables for non-materialized views.
 This means that if you have a target table with one of more downstream materialized views, those materialized views should avoid selecting data via a view from the target table.
 Otherwise, you may find that you are missing data in the materialized view.

 ## Scaling